Strong demand for German two-year bonds at minus 0.50 pct yields

 “We recognise that, if the European Central Bank extends its QE programme, yields on German Bunds could fall further,” said Ken Leech, CIO of Western Asset Management, the largest subsidiary of Legg Mason with $440 billion of assets under management.

 “However, given that their valuation is so extraordinary, with yields approaching zero, the risk-reward trade-off is just not compelling.”
-(Additional reporting by Simon Jessop; Editing by Katharine Houreld)
+(Additional reporting by Simon Jessop; Editing by Gareth Jones)